 Curriculum

-The curriculum at Cargilfield is fashioned to prepare children for the next phases of their lives, and to ensure that all children are well prepared for entrance in to their next school either through Common Entrance or Scholarship.
+Our curriculum is designed to prepare children for the next phases of their lives and to ensure that all our boys and girls are well-prepared for entrance into their next school, either through Common Entrance or Scholarship.

-The traditional academic disciplines, including Latin and Greek, are complimented by Music and Drama, Art and Design and Outdoor Education, as well as a varied Sports programme with games every afternoon for all.
-Computers and ICT are seen as a vital component of a Cargilfield education, but never as an end in themselves.
-There are over 60 iPads throughout the school and these are being used more and more to enhance children’s learning.
+The traditional academic disciplines, including Latin and Greek, are complemented by Music, Drama, Art and Design Technology, and Outdoor Adventure, as well as a varied Sports programme with games every afternoon.
+ICT skills are an important component of a Cargilfield education and are used to enhance learning, rather than as an end in itself.

 Pupils’ progress is monitored from an early age to ensure that potential is fulfilled and any difficulties are identified as early as possible.